Xiximes

 The Xixime were an indigenous people who inhabited a portion of the Sierra Madre Occidental mountains in the present day states of Durango and Sinaloa, Mexico.
 The Xixime are noted for their reported practice of cannibalism and resistance to Spanish colonization in the form of the Xixime Rebellion of 1610.

 Language

-The Xixime spoke Xixime, a poorly documented, now-extinct Uto-Aztecan language.
+The Xixime spoke Xixime, a poorly documented, now-extinct language.
 Dialects of Xixime included Hine and Hume (to the north and south of the Xixime territory, respectively).
-The exact classification of the language is unknown although it may belong to the Taracahitic branch.
+The exact classification of the language is unknown.

 Cannibalism

 A considerable amount of the scholarship and media attention devoted to the Xixime has focused on the group's reported practice of cannibalism.
 While a variety of colonial Spanish accounts of the Xixime report the culture engaged in frequent, ritual consumption of enemy peoples, the historical accuracy of the allegations is disputed.

 A number of historians including Susan M. Deeds apply theories developed by Gananath Obeyesekere on Aztec sacrifice to suggest that the practice of cannibalism was "exaggerated or contrived" by the Xixime to intimidate their Spanish enemies.

 In 2011 José Luis Punzo argued that newly discovered bones from Cueva del Mague, Durango constituted proof of the practice, citing evidence of "boiling and defleshing."